derhasi/staging/README.md

 ## Usage:

+The command creates a commit on the `remoteBranch` with the exact code state of the `sourceBranch`.

 ```
 staging [-hv] [-m "..."] {remote} {remoteBranch} {sourceBranch}"
 ```

-Or in _local branch mode_
+In _local branch mode_ the state is applied on a local branch without pushing to a remote repository.

 ```
 staging -l [-hv] [-m "..."] {localBranch} {sourceBranch}"
 ```

-The command creates a commit on the `remoteBranch` with the exact code state of the `sourceBranch`.

 ### Arguments